United Inland Membership Group

 Two of the largest ferry systems in the United States are crewed by the membership of the UIG’s Pacific Maritime Region: the Washington State Ferry System and the Alaska Marine Highway System.
 In addition, MM&P members crew San Francisco’s Blue and Gold Fleet, the Whatcom County Ferries (the Lummi Island Group), the Wahkiakum County Ferry System, and Black Ball Transport – to name just a few.

-The Great Lakes & Rivers Region represents men and women working on “Lakers,” tug boats and other specialized vessels on the Great Lakes and inland rivers.
+MM&P’s Great Lakes & Gulf Region represents men and women working on “Lakers,” tugboats and other specialized vessels on the Great Lakes, in inland waters and in the Gulf of Mexico.

-The United Inland Group’s Atlantic & Gulf Region has an office in Jacksonville, Fla.
-A&G members employed by McAllister Brothers crew tugboats in Puerto Rico.
-And when you visit MM&P’s Maritime Institute training facility in Linthicum, Md., you will find A&G members, including the housekeeping staff and dining room personnel, doing “shore-side duty.”
+And when you visit MM&P’s Maritime Institute training facility in Linthicum Heights, Md., you will find members of the Great Lakes & Gulf Region—including the housekeeping staff and dining room personnel—doing “shore-side duty.”